The Curved Wooden Beam Gyms

 [Quick note: I am no architectural expert.
 It’s very likely that this style of gym has an official name.
 If you happen to know it, or any of the others, feel free to drop me a line.]

 The curved wooden beams at Bremen, in Midlothian n Tuesday, Dec.
 7, 2021.
-(Vincent D. Johnson)
+Part of the photo series Illustrious: The Best High School Basketball Gyms in Illinois.

 There are several other Illinois high schools that have this type of support system for their gyms, Alden-Hebron, Bremen in Midlothian, North Mac in Virden, Tinley Park, Eureka, and the former St. Joseph High School in Westchester which closed after the 2021 school year.

-Hoop were the thing of dreams at St. Joseph H.S. in Westchester, Feb.
-15, 2013. (photo by Vincent D. Johnson)
+Hoops was the thing of dreams at St. Joseph H.S. in Westchester, Feb.
+15, 2013.
+Part of the photo series Illustrious: The Best High School Basketball Gyms in Illinois.

 St. Joseph’s gym probably got the most notoriety given the fact its program had been a regular powerhouse in the basketball strong East Suburban Catholic Conference, as well as a six trips to the final four including two state titles.
 Add to that it was home to Isiah Thomas and had a big part in the documentary film “Hoop Dreams” and you can see how it was visited a few more times than its identical counterparts.